-Outdoor space is a very essential aspect of Manhattan buildings, and both Museums have invested in a quiet, beautiful outdoor area.
+Outdoor space is an essential aspect of Manhattan buildings, and both Museums have invested in a quiet, beautiful outdoor area.

-The Met has a rooftop which comes up with a different art exhibit every year.
+The Met Museum has a rooftop garden which comes up with a different art exhibit every year.

-It stays closed on Mondays and is open from 10 am to 4.30 pm throughout the week except on Friday and Saturday when it closes at 8 pm.
+It stays closed on Wednesday and is open from 10 am to 5 pm throughout the week except for Friday and Saturday, when it closes at 9 pm.

-But the sad part is that the rooftop is accessible only in the warmer weather conditions.
+But the sad part is that the rooftop is accessible only in warmer weather conditions.

-But Met is more fortunate than MOMA in this aspect as it also offers a view of the Central Park which looks mesmerising.
+But Met Museum is more fortunate than MoMA in this aspect as it also offers a view of Central Park, which looks mesmerizing.

 Winner: The Met